Horticultural Therapy For Healing

 5. Growing Edible Plants

-Growing edible plants connects participants to their food, offering sustainability, nutrition, and cooking lessons while promoting healthy eating habits, self-confidence, and a rewarding sense of accomplishment.
+Growing edible plants connects participants to their food, offering lessons in sustainability, nutrition, and cooking while promoting healthy eating habits, self-confidence, and a rewarding sense of accomplishment.

 Learning Opportunities